thin-edge/tedge-rugpi-image/README.md

     just IMAGE=tryboot build
     ```

-    **Note**

-    If you notice that the recipes are not being run, then you can clear the cache by running the following command:

-    ```sh
-    just clean-cache

-    # Then you can rebuild the image and the recipes should be run
-    just IMAGE=tryboot build
-    ```

 6. Using the path to the image shown in the console to flash the image to the Raspberry Pi.

 7. Subsequent A/B updates can be done using Cumulocity IoT or the local Rugpi interface on (localhost:8088)

     **Notes**

-    You can apply image updates via the device's localhost:8088 interface, however you will have to uncompress the `.xz` image file to a `.img` file.
+    You can apply image updates via the device's localhost:8088 interface, however you will have to expand the `.xz` image file to a `.img` file.

 For further information on Rugpi, checkout the [quick start guide](https://oss.silitics.com/rugpi/docs/getting-started).